 BCW Book of Common Worship, Presbyterian Church U.S.A., 1993.

 DL © Daniel Lawson; used with permission.

-HWHM Holy Women, Holy Men © Church Publishing, Inc.
+HWHM Holy Women, Holy Men © 2010 The Church Pension Fund.

 The main scripture readings are from the The New Revised Standard Version, Anglicised Edition, The New Revised Standard Version, copyright 1989, 1995 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 The reading from John is © 2012 Common English Bible.